-Cameroon is an observer to the WTO Agreement on Government Procurement (GPA) but has not taken any steps to accede to the GPA.
+Cameroon is not a signatory to the WTO Agreement on Government Procurement (GPA), but it is an observer to the WTO Committee on Government Procurement.
 The Government Procurement Regulatory Board administers public sector procurement.
 Local companies typically receive preferential price margins and other preferential treatment in government procurement and development projects, though these preferences are gradually being reduced.
-In June 2006, the government committed to begin assessing its procurement system against World Bank criteria and to ensure effective application of a law barring participation of persons or companies who have broken procurement rules.
+In June 2006, the government committed to begin assessing its procurement system against World Bank criteria and to ensure effective application of a law barring participation of persons or companies who have violated procurement rules.